Online appointment requests allow your clients to view your availability and book online.

-Note: What is a macro?
-A macro is a placeholder in the body of the email message that will dynamically pull information from your account.
-For example, you can choose to include the client full name or just your first name based on what you've entered in your Client's Details.
+Note: A macro is a placeholder in the body of the email message that will dynamically pull information from your account.
+For more information on macros see What are macros and how do I use them?

 Important: Email is not a secure form of communication and these email messages to clients are not encrypted.
 We do provide the option to include some patient health information (PHI) like a client's name, address, phone number, and more in these email messages.
 Please make sure you use this feature appropriately based on your practice's HIPAA security requirements.

 If an existing clients needs guidance logging into your Client Portal, see Assisting clients with Instant Sign In for the Client Portal.